margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** letter, memories, pen, card, envelope, send, stamp, write, reception, mail

 ## Chore ##
-The grace expressed in doing chores, stackig clothes, cleaning dishes, running the laundry machine.
+The grace expressed in doing chores, stacking clothes, cleaning dishes, running the laundry machine.
 Running these errands are some of the greatest gifts in the world.
 What joy comes from singing through them like a novice or like a child works through routine tasks.
 Not a robot but like Cinderella singing and not neglecting a single detail.